International Travel Authorization for Students

 Please contact International Risk and Safety at [email protected] if you have any questions.

 - Research the destination, identify risks and determine how to mitigate them, review the Traveler Guidelines for resources.

 - Request a security expert to review the trip itinerary and provide risk and safety advise tailored to the trip.
 If a student group, the RUO/Sponsor can obtain a trip review for the whole group.

-- Submit risk authorization request documents to the International Center at [email protected]
+- Submit risk authorization request documents to [email protected]

-- The International Center will request risk authorization on the traveler’s behalf and notify them of the decision.
+- International Risk and Safety will request risk authorization on the traveler’s behalf and notify them of the decision.

 6 – 4 weeks prior to departure

 - Register the trip itinerary in International SOS (ISOS).
 Follow instructions on the page.
 Register any side trips as soon as you have itinerary details for them.